Here’s the deal:

 2. The Corsair Air Series AF140 case fan really packs a punch for less than $15.

-Spinning at 1200 RPM and only emiting 25.5 dBa, the AF140 is capable of regulating your PC’s internal temperature without making too much noise.
+Spinning at 1200 RPM and only emitting 25.5 dBa, the AF140 is capable of regulating your PC’s internal temperature without making too much noise.

-It’s rated at 66.4 CFM, and Corsair recommends at least 3cm of clearance between the fan and anything else inside your case to insure the best possible airflow.
+It’s rated at 66.4 CFM, and Corsair recommends at least 3cm of clearance between the fan and anything else inside your case to ensure the best possible airflow.